Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...... 7.Bb3

 History and Notable Players

 It arises from the Ruy Lopez, Closed Defence.
-Among the most prolific practitioners on the White side are Viswanathan Anand (147 games), Vlastimil Jansa (139 games), Alexei Shirov (131 games).
-On the Black side, notable exponents include Svetozar Gligoric (216 games), Alexander G Beliavsky (180 games), Oleg M Romanishin (175 games).
+On the White side, Viswanathan Anand (147 games), Vlastimil Jansa (139 games), Alexei Shirov (131 games) top the database.
+Notable Black exponents: Svetozar Gligoric (216 games), Alexander G Beliavsky (180 games), Oleg M Romanishin (175 games).

 Main Lines and Variations